 - Open source: No weird licenses and no trapping contracts.
 And nothing to pay on top of that, though I always stress that companies pay a regular sum to the projects they most use (even $50/month will help them a lot).

 - Real-time: Vespa is truly real-time.
-It cannot only digest, crunch, and search on data as it comes in; even its configuration can be modified on the fly.
+It cannot only digest, crunch, and search for data as it comes in; even its configuration can be modified on the fly.

 - Scalable and tolerant: Vespa is trivial to scale.
 It also responds very well to the sudden disappearance of nodes, providing high reliability.